muffoi/muffoi/README.md

 # About me
 I'm Muffoi.
 I'm a **hobby programmer** and like ✍️ coding in **JavaScript**, in combination with **Node.js**, sometimes **Electron.js**.
 I also have a bit of knowledge with **Batch** scripts.
-Currently, I'm learning :electron: **Electron.js**' APIs and working on one kind of a big project.
+Currently, I'm learning :electron: **Electron.js**' APIs and working on a few small projects.

 ## My coding knowledge